zateutsch/pwa-docs/docs/builder/FAQ.md

 This error indicates that you need to rebuild your PWA app package with the correct `publisher`.
 [How can I find my publisher ID?](**link to above**)

-### "Invalid package identity name" / "Invalid package family name"
+### Common error: "Invalid package identity name" / "Invalid package family name"

 !["The invalid package ID warning"](../assets/builder/faq/invalid-package-id.png)